Asphalt Crack Filler

 - Alligator Cracks and Other Shallow Cracks – These cracks tend to be shallow and narrow, but are grouped in bunches, and appear similar to the texture of an alligator’s skin.
 An asphalt patch filler is required for repairing them.
 We recommend Gator Patch Crack Filler.
 This product comes as a set of three five-gallon pails.
 One pail alone is enough to patch 480 square feet worth of asphalt.

-It’s best to stay ahead of any cracks that appear in your asphalt’s surface by filling them when they pop up, as long as the weather is right.
+It’s best to stay ahead of any cracks that appear in your asphalt’s surface by filling them when they pop up.
 Otherwise, they may continue to grow and become problematic and damaging to the overall lifespan of your asphalt.
 At that point, you may need to replace the entire surface, which can be expensive.
 Instead, just repair those cracks as you see them.

 Need help choosing the best crack filler for the job?
 Our expert team at Asphalt Industrial is happy to help!
 Give us a call today.